Calystegia sepium: Description

-The flowers are white, or pale pink with five darker stripes, produced from late spring to the end of summer.
-In the UK, between July and September.
-In the bud, they are covered by large green but tinged with crimson bracts which remain but scarcely overlap and do not cover the sepals of the open flower.
-The open flowers are trumpet-shaped, 3–7 cm diameter, white, or pale pink with white stripes.
+The flowers are white, sometimes with pink windows, produced from late spring to the end of summer (between July and September in northern Europe).
+The buds are enclosed by large (2 cm long), ovate-lanceolate, green bracteoles with keels and burgundy margins; during anthesis they do not (or scarcely) overlap.
+The open flowers are trumpet-shaped, 3–7 cm diameter.
 After flowering, the fruit develops as an almost spherical capsule, which is hidden by the bracts.
 It is 1 cm in diameter, containing two to four large, dark brown, or black seeds that are shaped like quartered oranges.

 The plant thrives in hedges, fields, borders, roadsides and open woods.

 Hedge bindweed is toxic, containing calystegine alkaloids.
-It can kill an adult.

 Identification

-There are several species of Calystegia which and occur in similar habitats and can be difficult to distinguish, especially when not in flower.
+There are several species of Calystegia which occur in similar habitats and can be difficult to distinguish, especially when not in flower.
 It is common practice in Britain to treat C. sepium, C. silvatica and C. pulchra as an aggregate, usually recorded as "C. sepium agg.", whenever identification is uncertain.
 The use of this term sometimes creates confusion about which taxon is being discussed.

 The best way to separate hedge bindweed (sepium) from the other taxa is by the bracteoles, which subtend the flower and wholly or partially encompass the sepals.
-Hedge bindweed has two rather long, narrow bracteoles which do not touch each other, whereas both large bindweed (silvatica) and hairy bindweed (pulchra) have shorter, wider bracteoles which overlap where they meet.
+Hedge bindweed has two rather long, narrow bracteoles which do not touch each other, whereas both large bindweed and hairy bindweed have shorter, wider bracteoles which overlap where they meet.

 Taxonomy

 Other vernacular names include greater bindweed, bearbind, hedge convolvulus, hooded bindweed, old man's nightcap, wild morning glory, bride's gown, wedlock (referring to the white gown-like flowers and the binding nature of the vine), white witches hat, belle of the ball, devil's guts and hedgebell.
 A common childhood pastime in the UK is to 'pop' the flowers from the sepals while chanting "Granny, granny — pop out of bed".

-Several regional subspecies have been described, but they are not considered distinct by all authorities: